TechnologyXING/mysql-backup-dreamhost/README.md

 These scripts may also work on other webhost providers not just DreamHost.
 Just change the ```config_path`` and the way cron is setup.

-**This branch processes ```.env``` files.
-For the WordPress version, checkout the [master](https://github.com/TechnologyXING/mysql-backup-dreamhost/tree/master) branch.**
+**This branch processes CodeIgniter 3 ```database.php``` files.**\
+For the WordPress version, checkout the [master](https://github.com/TechnologyXING/mysql-backup-dreamhost/tree/master) branch.\
+For the WordPress .env version, checkout the [master](https://github.com/TechnologyXING/mysql-backup-dreamhost/tree/env) branch.

 ## Setup
-[Download](https://github.com/TechnologyXING/mysql-backup-dreamhost/archive/master.zip) and unzip the code in your local folder.\
+[Download](https://github.com/TechnologyXING/mysql-backup-dreamhost/archive/ci3.zip) and unzip the code in your local folder.\
-*Direct checkout of this repo to your server is not adviced as configs may change*
+*Direct checkout of this repo to your server is NOT ADVICED as configs may change.*

 Modify the ```config_path``` variable in the  ```mysql-backup``` and ```mysql-restore``` files.
 ```
-config_path="/home/techxing/techxing.net"
+config_path="/home/techxing/techxing.net/application/config"
-# enter the absolute path to the directory where the .env is located. do not include .env and closing slash
+# enter the absolute path to the directory where the database.php is located. do not include database.php and closing slash
 ```

 Modify the ```/absolute/path/to/mysql-backup-dreamhost``` in the ```cron-mysql-backup``` file. *(Optional file included here as reference for a different cron setup)*